robertschmidt54/AdvancedUnixTutorial/README.md

 Once you've typed that hit ```CTRL + X``` you will then be prompted to save your work.
 Type ```Y``` to save then hit ```Enter``` and you should be brought back to your normal bash shell.

 Let's run our program:

 ```
 bash helloWorld.sh
 ```

 Which should print:

 ```
 Hello World!
 ```

 Congratulations you've just written your first program!

 Let's take some time to break down what we just did.
 The first line: ```#!bin/bash``` is required at the beginning of every bash script.
 It tells the computer what program to use to interpret our instructions.

 You have already seen the ```echo``` command from the last workshop.
-As a reminder echo prints what ever follows it to the screen.
+As a reminder echo prints whatever follows it to the screen.
 In our case it will be the string "Hello World!".

 You may have noticed the lines that begin with ```#``` didn't print or mess anything up.
 This is because they are what are known as comments.
 Comments are ignored by computers, and are for us humans to know what the code is doing.